juntylpro1/secure-enterprise/config-project.md

 ## Setting input values
 {: #project-input-values}

 Input values are used to configure a deployable architecture to match your specific needs.
 The required inputs vary based on the deployable architecture that you choose.
-Configurations can be linked together by using the outputs of one configuration as the inputs on another.
-For example, a configuration for an application could use an output from an infrastructure configuration, such as a cluster ID, to deploy onto that infrastructure.
+Depending on how the architecture was designed, some inputs might include a set of options that you can select, or you can enter values in fields as text strings.

 ### Referencing values
 {: #reference-values}

-Depending on how the architecture was designed, some inputs might include a set of options that you can select, or you can enter values in fields as text strings.
-For an input that has an editable field, you can add a reference to an input or an output from another configuration that was deployed from your project.
+Configurations can be linked together by using the outputs of one configuration as the inputs in another.
+For example, a configuration for an application could use an output from an infrastructure configuration, such as a cluster ID, to deploy onto that infrastructure.
+To achieve this, you can add a reference to an input or an output from another configuration.
 You can also reference parameters from an environment.
 When you add a reference, the value is pulled from the input, output, or environment and used as the input value in the architecture that you're configuring.

 In the console, you can add a reference in an architecture that you're configuring by hovering over an input and selecting the **Reference** icon ![Reference icon](../icons/link.svg "Reference").
 {: tip}